ffaraone/interrogatio/docs/index.rst

 <https://github.com/CITGuru/PyInquirer/>`_ that help CLI developers to ask users for inputs.

-Questions can be rendered onto the terminal prompt or as curses dialogs.
+Questions can be rendered onto the terminal prompt or as curses-like dialogs.

 .. toctree::